lsst-ts/observatory-ops-docs/Simonyi/Non-Standard-Operations/MTCS/MTPtg/MTPtg-Configuration-for-MTRot-MTMount.rst

     **Kubernetes authorization**

-    To execute this procedure you must have installed in your computer the credentials to access the Kubernetes cluster.
+    To execute the following procedure you must have installed in your computer the credentials to access the Kubernetes cluster.
     Detailed `Instructions for Kubernetes`_.

 ..